yacinefrom0/discord_bot_ban_usurpator/README.md

-# discord_bot_ban_usurpator
+Anti Usurper Discord

-This bot help you manage your server in Discord.
-It bans people that try to usurp your project's name
+This bot bans users who attempt to impersonate your project

 Usage